javascript-tutorial/en.javascript.info/2-ui/2-events/01-introduction-browser-events/article.md

 **CSS events:**
 - `transitionend` -- when a CSS-animation finishes.

 There are many other events.
+We'll get into more details of particular events in next chapters.

 ## Event handlers